exadel-inc/esl/src/modules/esl-media-query/README.md

 You can get all available screen breakpoints using the `ESLScreenBreakpoints.names` property or access the complete breakpoint definitions with the `ESLScreenBreakpoints.get` method, which will return an `ESLScreenBreakpoint` instance if it exists.

-The list of predefined breakpoint is the following:
+The list of predefined breakpoints is the following:
   - `@xs` from 1 to 767 pixels
   - `@sm` from 768 to 991 pixels
   - `@md` from 992 to 1199 pixels